-Call centre UK using multi-channel communication platforms, allow companies to engage in core responsibilities of the organisation.
+Call centre in UK uses multi-channel communication platforms and thus allow companies to engage in the core responsibilities of the organisation.
 The service providers offer additional opportunities to improve their performance result.
 The more visible you are to your customers, more is the potential and qualified customer that you attract toward your brand.
-Companies can use their online presence to mould brand image that can fortunately boost customer loyalty and retention.
+Companies can use their online presence to mould a brand image that can fortunately boost customer loyalty and retention.
 The agents of service providers are rigorously trained to better serve customer demands and requirements across numerous channels.
-In addition, when the prices of products/services offered are similar to competitors, then excellent customer experience is the only way to differentiate from others brand rivals.
+In addition, when the prices of products/services offered are similar to competitors, then excellent customer experience is the only way to differentiate from other brand rivals.
 Poor customer support service leads to lost business and disillusioned customers.
 Long waiting hours and extra repeated calls can have a negative impact on the reputation of the company.

-Therefore, it is very crucial for call centres service provider to offer great customer services thereby optimizing the rapport of the company.
+Therefore, it is very crucial for call centre service providers to offer great customer services thereby optimizing the rapport of the company.

 Many contact centers employ multi-skilled routing strategies across multiple sites in order to provide quality customer service.
 Let us take a look at the top three channels that telemarketing companies use:

-According to a report, 98% of companies are primary means of communication, i.e., phone to connect with customers.
-However, with technological advancements numerous innovations are made by telephone as well.
-Below mentioned are new features evolved in telephone in recent years.
+According to a report, 98% of companies are the primary means of communication, i.e., phone to connect with customers.
+However, with technological advancements, numerous innovations are made by telephone as well.
+Below mentioned are new features evolved in the telephone in recent years.

 • Multilevel IVR– Interactive Voice Response (IVR) is a telephone menu system that helps in routing customer phone call to an appropriate agent.
 This effective technique helps in augmenting customer satisfaction at lucrative cost.

-• Advanced Routing – this method helps in routing call to a specific agent who has domain knowledge and can efficiently solve concerns of customer thereby meeting needs and demands of customers.
+• Advanced Routing – this method helps in routing the call to a specific agent who has domain knowledge and can efficiently solve concerns of the customer thereby meeting the needs and demands of customers.

 • Queue Callback – With automatic call back feature, customers no more need to virtually stand in the queue.
-The caller just needs to request a call back and the professionals of call center in UK will callback at scheduled time without any hassle.
+The caller just needs to request a callback and the professionals of the call centres will callback at the scheduled time without any hassle.

 With continuous evolving technology, video support allows f2f conversation with agents.
 Video can also be used as a chat feature, which allows the agent to visually see the caller and even the caller’s issue in some cases.
 This eventually results in excellent customer experience.